aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Recap

-Since our last recap, we have: created a `bench_actions` file, that holds action-creators and `BenchConstants`.
+Since our last recap, we have: created a `bench_actions` file, that holds action creators and `BenchConstants`.
 These help ensure that our `Views`, `Middleware`, and `Store` are communicating effectively.
 We also created `BenchesMiddleware`, witch will be responsible for intercepting and triggering bench-related dispatches.
 We created a `RootMiddleware` using the